microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    <center><img src="../images/challenge02-fhirhackhl7convertapp-resources.png" width="550"></center>

 * To test, send in an HL7 message via HL7 over HTTPS:
-    + Locate the sample message samplemsg.hl7 in the root directory of the repo
+    + Locate the sample message **samplemsg.hl7** in the root directory of the repo.
-    + Use a text editor to see contents
+    + Use a text editor to see contents.
-    + From the linux command shell run the following command to test the hl7overhttps ingest
+    + From the linux command shell, run the following command to test the hl7overhttps ingest.
       ```
         curl --trace-ascii - -H "Content-Type:text/plain" --data-binary @samplemsg.hl7 <your ingest host url from above>/api/hl7ingest?code=<your ingest host key from above>
       ```